 Come and discover how the Internet works.
 Find out where you can get great software.
 Discover the fastest way to connect to the Internet.
 Learn the secrets of search engines.
 Have your questions answered and problems solved.
 We are the world’s most popular guide to the Internet and currently read in 148 countries.
-We’re celebrating our 15th Anniversary as we’ve been serving the internet community since 1997.
+We’re celebrating our 18th Anniversary as we’ve been serving the internet community since 1997.
+Yes, we were here before Google!

 Internet 101 was created for those who want to know just the basics.
 This guide will provide you with enough knowledge to have fun on the Internet, yet will not bore you with too many details.